RanieriImperatori/RanieriImperatori/README.md

 - 👋 Hi there!
-I am a Data Analyst/Data Scientist graduated in Mathematics, working as Business Intelligence Analyst; and passionate about technologies and programming.
+I am a Data Analyst/Data Scientist/Data Engineer graduated in Mathematics, working as Analytic Engineer; and passionate about technologies and programming.
-- 🌱 I’m currently learning Data Engineering.

 - 📫 How to reach me: ranieri.imperatori@gmail.com

 <!---